ccnmtl/case-consortium/content/case/case_134.md

   \ allow the doctors to focus on patients, and compensate them according to an agreed-on\
   \ formula.&nbsp;</p><p>Part B, Epilogue, Teaching Note<br /><br /><strong>Topics:&nbsp;</strong>dentistry\
-  \ professional practice; medical management; mergers; acquisitions; human resources</p>" "epologue": "PtBEpilogueComboFinal.pdf" "faculty_notes": ""
+  \ professional practice; medical management; mergers; acquisitions; human resources</p>" "description_clean": "CCC-14-0002.0This case takes students into the world of medical\
+  \ management, the challenges of group practice and the growing prevalence of medical\
+  \ management firms.
+The case looks at the experience of a Virginia dental group,\
+  \ Reston Dental Arts (RDA).
+In 1998, the member dentists—who had formed a group\
+  \ in the late 1980s—had in hand an offer from American Dental Partners (ADP).
+The\
+  \ management firm would take over all front office responsibilities, allow the doctors\
+  \ to focus on patients, and compensate them according to an agreed-on formula.
+Part\
+  \ B, Epilogue, Teaching NoteTopics: dentistry professional practice; medical management;\
+  \ mergers; acquisitions; human resources" "epologue": "PtBEpilogueComboFinal.pdf" "faculty_notes": ""
 "faculty_only": ""